Lunar New Year (Tet Holiday) in Vietnam: Traditions, travel tips

 Mut Tet & other snacks

-During Tet holiday, mut is an essential treat.
-Vietnamese people make a box of colorful candied fruits to offer to ancestors, friends and family, as well as to visitors.
+During the Tet holiday, mut is an essential treat.
+Vietnamese people make a box of colorful candied fruits to offer to ancestors, friends, and family, as well as to visitors.
 Mut Tet (Tet jam) is more of a snack to greet guests during this unique time than a dish to be served during the Tet holiday.
 It is always stored in lovely boxes and set out on the table in the living room.

 Experience your trip on Tet Holiday in Vietnam

 While some people might love Vietnam's summer heat and spend the day lounging on the beach, others could want to travel at a different time of year to explore the country without any closed shops and find it easier to get around with a number of open bus tours.
-However, many visitors who have visited Vietnam during the Tet holiday are aware that this country offers much more than just stunning beaches, stunning scenery and delectable cuisine; they also have the opportunity to learn about Vietnam's traditional culture.
+However, many visitors who have visited Vietnam during the Tet holiday are aware that this country offers much more than just stunning beaches, stunning scenery, and delectable cuisine; they also have the opportunity to learn about Vietnam's traditional culture.

 If you’re planning to experience the Vietnam Lunar New Year, be sure to arrange your visa well in advance, as travel volume during Tet can cause delays.
-Applying for a Vietnam eVisa through our website ensures a smooth process, quick approval and helpful support.
+Applying for a Vietnam eVisa through our website ensures a smooth process, quick approval, and helpful support.
 This gives you one less thing to worry about before your Tet adventure.
 Processing typically takes around three days, but we recommend applying at least a week ahead to be prepared for any unexpected issues.

 Related Articles